• What makes Sarajevo a must-visit destination?

 Jewish Museum

-The Museum of the Jews of Bosnia and Herzegovina can be found right in the heart of the city.
+The Jewish Museum of Bosnia and Herzegovina can be found right in the heart of the city.
 It is an annex of the Museum of Sarajevo and is housed in an old Jewish temple that is so full of charm.
 It is considered one of the loveliest exhibits in all of Bosnia and Herzegovina (BiH).
 You’ll be able to see an array of artifacts and antiquities that testify to the centuries in which Jews have occupied BiH, as well as their enormous contributions to the development of the area.
 Some of the most interesting items in the collection include silver-plated player book holders, marriage agreements, and several personal belongings of Jewish scientists and artists who thrived there.

 Address: Velika avlija Laure Papo Bahorete, Sarajevo 71000, Bosnia & Herzegovina, Phone: +387-33-53-56-88